 We live in an age of instant messaging and SMS fell out of favor with cell network availability allowing stable connection even when there’s no Wi-Fi.
 However, there might be times when you need to use SMS on your iPhone, especially if you don’t have access to Wi-Fi and mobile data.
 Which was a problem for some iPhone users.
-Namely, they reported that iPhone is not sending texts to Android and standard phones for some reason.
+Namely, they reported that iPhone is not sending text messages to Android and standard phones for some reason.

 We made sure to explain why this happens and how to solve it.
 Check the list of solutions below.